Did you know that if you spend only five minutes per day on a menial task, that adds up to 20 hours a year?

 Take posting on social media.

 Sure, it doesn’t take you long to make a post, but even a five-minute daily task sucks up 20 hours of work per year, remember.
+Or if selling on Amazon, your time will be consumed repricing your products instead of finding new leads.
+A repricing automation tool will help you focus on the more important tasks.

 Instead of manually logging into your small business Facebook account, setting up your post, and hitting send, you can prepare the post and let the automation software take care of the rest.